- Capital City: Kyiv

 Ukraine is the largest country in Europe after Russia.
 Ukraine is 603,550 km², representing 6% of Europe’s territory.
 It is a country of wide, fertile agricultural plains, with large pockets of heavy industry in the east.
 Ukraine sits on the northern shores of the Black Sea, an important geo-political position for trade and transportation.

 Ukraine and western Russia share common historical, cultural and linguistic origins dating back hundreds of years.
-In the 20th century, Ukraine suffered the extreme Holodomor famine under Stalin and devastating loss of life during World War II.
+In the 20th century, Ukraine suffered the extreme Holodomor famine under Stalin and the devastating loss of life during World War II.
 In the post-war period, Ukraine was part of the USSR, but declared independence in 1991, two years after the fall of the Berlin Wall in November 1989.

 As a nation between the European Union (EU) and Russia, Ukraine oscillates between seeking closer integration with the EU and being drawn into the orbit of Russia, which sees its interests threatened by a Western-leaning Ukraine.

 The Orange Revolution of 2004-2005, was a series of massive, peaceful public protests in Ukraine, triggered by widespread reports of fraud in the presidential runoff election between opposition candidate Viktor Yushchenko and government-backed Viktor Yanukovych.
-Following the disputed vote, hundreds of thousands of Ukrainians, wearing the orange campaign color of Yushchenko, engaged in sustained civil disobedience, strikes, and sit-ins.
+Following the disputed vote, hundreds of thousands of Ukrainians, wearing the orange campaign colour of Yushchenko, engaged in sustained civil disobedience, strikes and sit-ins.
 The protests culminated in a Supreme Court decision that mandated a new runoff.
 In the December 26, 2004 re-vote, Yushchenko emerged victorious, affirming popular will over authoritarian control, and reorienting the country towards the West.

 In March 2022, the Canadian Government introduced the Canada-Ukraine Authorization for Emergency Travel (CUAET), as a temporary immigration program.
-The deadline to apply closed in April, 2023.
+The deadline to apply closed in April 2023.
 As for April 2024, 1,189,320 applications were received, 962,612 applications were approved, and 298,128 Ukrainian refugees had arrived.